New York Times to cut jobs as new products disappoint

-The New York Times Co (NYT.N) said it would cut jobs, including about 7.5 percent of newsroom positions, to slash costs as its print advertising revenue dwindles and new products fail to live up to expectations.
+The New York Times Co (NYT.N) said it would cut jobs, including about 7.5 percent of newsroom positions, to slash costs as its print advertising revenue dwindles and new products - while "journalistic sensations" - fail to live up to expectations.

 The company's shares rose as much as 10 percent to $12.36 on the New York Stock Exchange.